 - The victim’s parents’ attitude and ability to protect their child(ren);

-- That risks to, and needs of, siblings of young sexual offenders are assessed and reassessed if there are significant new concerns to ensure that younger siblings of convicted sexual offenders are safe;
+- The risks to, and needs of, siblings of the alleged abuser are assessed and reassessed if there are significant new concerns to ensure that siblings of convicted sexual offenders are safe;

 - The risks to other children /young people, if the child who has (allegedly) sexually harmed another lives in a foster/residential/boarding or other shared environment;